re-gr/rgmol/README.md

 rgmol
 </h1>

-rgmol is a python package that intends to offer calculations and vizalisations of molecular properties.
+rgmol is a python package that intends to offer calculations and visualizations of molecular properties.
+Its main purpose is to compute and visualize the condensed and non-condensed linear response function from CDFT.

 - **Github :** https://github.com/re-gr/rgmol
 - **Documentation :** https://re-gr.github.io/rgmol_wiki/